• Skip to main content

 (Source: Beef Vs. Bison, retrieved 1/7/2021)

-As if that weren’t enough, bison meat is also widely regarded as a healthy and delicious alternative to beef, with Healthline pointing out that it is an excellent source of protein, B vitamins, iron, selenium, and zinc, all while being relatively low in calories compared to beef.
-It’s easily substituted for beef, and can be recommended as part of a heart-healthy diet.
+As if that weren’t enough, bison meat is also widely regarded as a healthy and delicious alternative to beef, with Healthline pointing out that it is an excellent source of nutrients like protein, B vitamins, iron, selenium, omega 3 fatty acids and zinc, all while being relatively low in calories compared to beef.

 Additionally, bison meat might be a more environmentally-friendly alternative to raising beef.
 Modern Farmer’s Dan Nosowitz has a fantastic feature on the topic, where he discusses the finer implications of cattle versus bison farming and its potential effects on a variety of environmental markers.